About this site

 - Can we cover a country as large and diverse as the United States with one curriculum and one style of play?

 - Which pop culture references are best or worst when you’re a youth coach trying to demonstrate something?

 - What’s the benefit of burping simultaneously while a U8 team is resting?

-This site is for editors and publishers who want me to write for them.
-Contact me at duresport at gmail.
+Any editors and publishers who want me to write for them can contact me at duresport at gmail.